Reading Time: 4 minutes

 Some of the wines mentioned in Uncorking The Caucasus can be challenging to assess.
 It is surprisingly difficult to decide how much we like something when the experience is so different from what we normally encounter.
 But whether we, or you, end up liking the wines from the Caucasus or not, the pertinent point is that the world of wine would be poorer without them and their intrinsic stories.
 The wines of the Caucasus bring diversity to the world stage.
 The wines are inspired by a sense of place, history, culture, and philosophy.
 We truly respect the winemakers from Turkey, Armenia, and Georgia, who are willing to venture into the uncharted zones and risk their effort by bringing us something that hasn’t been approved by the mainstream.

-For a listing of articles and videos on Armenian, Georgian, and Turkish wines and wine travel in the Caucasus Region, check out our page Uncorking the Caucasus.
-To purchase the Kindle or paperback copy of the book Uncorking the Caucasus: Wines from Turkey, Armenia, and Georgia, please head to this Amazon product page.
+If you like this article, check out Uncorking the Caucasus, which contains a listing of articles and videos about the wines from Armenia, Georgia, and Turkey.
+To purchase the Kindle or paperback copy of the book Uncorking the Caucasus: Wines from Turkey, Armenia, and Georgia, please head to our Amazon page.